Time is a fantastic topic for songwriters because let’s face it… we’re all sort of bound by it.

 It’s about letting go and moving on “so take the photographs and still frames in your mind, hang it on a shelf in good health and good time”

-There’s a realisation that things are over “in the end it’s right”, and a rather snide ‘”I hope you had the time of your life”
+There’s a realization that things are over “in the end it’s right”, and a rather snide ‘”I hope you had the time of your life”

 Fans of the TV show Seinfeld will know the song as it appeared in the penultimate episode when the cast takes a nostalgic look back at the past.